 Muscle and knee pain - rosemary and arnica

-Oils from rosemary and arnica contain substances that promote blood circulation and can relieve cramps.
-They are therefore often used for muscle and knee complaints.
-Geranium and ylang-ylang oils also have antispasmodic properties, which is why they are often used for gentle massages.
+Rosemary and arnica oils contain substances that promote blood circulation and can relieve cramps.
+They are therefore often used for muscle and knee complaints used for muscle and knee complaints.
+Geranium and ylang ylang oils also have antispasmodic properties, which is why they are often used for gentle massages.

 For the oils to work optimally, you should mix a few drops with warm water or a carrier such as almond oil.
 A towel soaked with the oil-water mixture can simply be applied to the affected muscle or joint.
 Massage oils with added essential oils are again the ideal base for a soothing massage.